verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 [.footer: **Static Block**  | `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/1-static-block/index.js`]

 ^ First we pull in the props (or properties) of our new Block.
-This structure allows you to call named variables in the props object to refer back to.
-It is the same as writing props.className
+- These are the standard properties that all Gutenberg blocks have.

 ---